williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 ### Verify the Token's Signature

 You verify the access token's signature by matching the key that was used to sign in with one of the key's you retrieved from your Okta Authorization Server's JWK endpoint.
-Specifically, each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the Access Token header.
+Specifically, each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the access token header.

 If the `kid` claim does not match, it is possible that the signing keys have changed.
 Check the `jwks_uri` value in the Authorization Server metadata and try retrieving the keys again from Okta.